Tom Shakespeare: Personal life

 In 2002 Shakespeare married dancer and disability rights campaigner Caroline Bowditch.
-By 2010 he had split with his wife and he lived in Geneva with his partner, Alana.
+By 2010 he had split from his wife and he lived in Geneva with his partner, Alana.
 He has two children, both of whom also have achondroplasia; his daughter Ivy is a social worker, and his son Robert is a civil servant.
 His first grandchild was born in 2020.
 Owing to a spinal cord injury in 2008, Shakespeare mainly uses a wheelchair, but with physiotherapy had regained the ability to walk with leg splints and cane.

 In 2016 he featured on the ITV show 500 Questions, winning £14,000 by answering 42 out of 50 questions.
 He received a standing ovation for his efforts.
 His father's maternal half-brother was Conservative politician Sir Nigel Fisher.

+Shakespeare is a Quaker.
+He delivered the 2020 Swarthmore Lecture titled "Openings to the Infinite Ocean: A Friendly Offering of Hope".